Corporate tax in the United States: Overview

-Effective corporate tax rate for OECD countries averaged between 2000 and 2005.
-The effective tax rate equals corporate taxes/corporate surplus.

 Shareholders of corporations are taxed separately upon the distribution of corporate earnings and profits as a dividend.
 Tax rates on dividends are at present lower than on ordinary income for both corporate and individual shareholders.
+Qualified dividends received by individuals are taxed at preferential rates of 0%, 15%, or 20% (plus the 3.8% net investment income tax in some cases).
 To ensure that shareholders pay tax on dividends, two withholding tax provisions may apply: withholding tax on foreign shareholders, and "backup withholding" on certain domestic shareholders.

 Corporations must file tax returns in all U.S. jurisdictions imposing an income tax.
 Such returns are a self-assessment of tax.
 Corporate income tax is payable in advance installments, or estimated payments, at the federal level and for many states.

 Corporations may be subject to withholding tax obligations upon making certain varieties of payments to others, including wages and distributions treated as dividends.
 These obligations are generally not the tax of the corporation, but the system may impose penalties on the corporation or its officers or employees for failing to withhold and pay over such taxes.

-In the United States, the company number used by the tax administration is known as the Employer Identification Number (EIN).
+The company number used by U.S. tax administration is the Employer Identification Number (EIN).